kleinfreund/retrieve/README.md

 ##### `requestErrorHandlers` (optional)

-Processed if sending the request failed (i.e. the promise returned by `fetch` was rejected).
+Run when sending the request failed (i.e. the promise returned by `fetch` was rejected).
 Allows implementing corrective measures.

 Exceptions during the processing of a request error handler are not caught.

 A request error handler can have one of two results:

-- maintaining the error state of the request (indicated by returning an `Error` object)
+- maintaining the error state of the request
 - correcting the error state of the request (indicated by returning a `Response` object)

 Returning a `Response` object allows `retrieve` to continue processing the request as if no error occurred in the first place.
 Then, no further error request handlers will be processed.